min-hieu/HelloScore/README.md

 ### TODO

 In this task, we will generate $64\times64$ animal images using DDPM with AFHQ dataset.
 We provide most of code only except for variance scheduling code.
 You need to implement DDPM scheduler and DDIM scheduler in `scheduler.py`.
-After implementing the schedulers, train a model by `python train.py` and sample & save images by
+After implementing the schedulers, train a model by `python train.py`.
+It will sample images and save a checkpoint every `args.log_interval`.
+After training a model, sample & save images by
 ```
 python sampling.py --ckpt_path ${CKPT_PATH} --save_dir ${SAVE_DIR_PATH}
 ```